Stepparent Adoption Massachusetts: Process, Forms, and What to Expect

 The Filing Process

-3. Serve notice: After filing, the court issues a Citation requiring formal notice to the other biological parent.
-If they cannot be located, service by publication may be necessary
+- Serve notice: After filing, the court issues a Citation requiring formal notice to the other biological parent.
+Follow the court's instructions if that parent cannot be located

 There is a filing fee for adoption petitions in Massachusetts.
-The exact amount varies by county but is typically in the range of $150 to $200.
-Check with the specific Probate Court division for current fees.
+Confirm the current amount with the specific Probate Court division before filing.

 The Six-Month Residency Requirement

-Massachusetts law requires that a child reside with the adoptive parent for at least six months before finalization in most cases.
+For placements where the six-month residency requirement applies, the child must reside with the adoptive parent for at least six months before finalization.
 For stepparent adoptions where the child has lived in the home for years, this requirement is already satisfied.
 For very recent family formations, it may add a waiting period before the court will schedule a finalization hearing.

 Contested Stepparent Adoption